 Let’s get started.

-BlackHer is an online platform created by and for Black women to amplify our leadership and educate and inspire each other to act for social change.
+BlackHer is a media company created by and for Black women.
+We are amplifying the leadership of Black women and educating and inspiring each other to act for progressive change.

 This guide was generously sponsored by Giving Compass.

 WHAT IS PHILANTHROPY?